Can Stochastic Gradient Langevin Dynamics Provide Differential Privacy for Deep Learning?: Theoretical Results

-\begin{claim} Algorithm 1 is $(5\epsilon, 2\delta)$ differentially private \end{claim} By claim \ref{ro-5} steps 6-13 are $(3\epsilon, \delta)$ differentially private.
-By corollary \ref{cor-pts-4} steps 14-19 are $(2\epsilon, \delta)$ for a given $\breve{m}, n_2$.
-Therefore by sequential composition theorem the composition is $(5\epsilon, 2\delta)$ differentially private.
-The claim is then proved by noticing that if steps 6-19 are private with respect to the updated database (after step 5) then they are also private for the original database.
+\begin{claim} Algorithm 1 is $(5\epsilon, 2\delta)$ differentially private. \end{claim} By Claim \ref{ro-5}, lines 8-18 are $(3\epsilon, \delta)$ differentially private.
+By Corollary \ref{cor-pts-4}, lines 19-25 are $(2\epsilon, \delta)$ differentially private given $\breve{m}$ and $n_2$.
+Therefore by the sequential composition theorem, the composition is $(5\epsilon, 2\delta)$ differentially private.
+The claim is proved by noticing that if lines 8-25 are private with respect to the updated dataset (after line 7), then they are also private for the original dataset.